 Christrchurch to the Alps

 Exciting stuff.
 My first day on the road includes a broken chain and getting caught stealth camping.

-At around the 20km mark I was reading the sign for the turning I was looking for, when the bike slid down the side of the curb.
-I, in turn, slid of the bike.
+At around the 20km mark, I was reading the sign for the turning I was looking for when the bike slid down the side of the curb.
+I, in turn, slid off the bike.
 It came crashing to the floor.
 This is when I realised the chain had come loose.
 Panic mode quickly set in.
 After a minute I reminded myself that this is exactly what I wanted from this trip.
 A challenge.
 Having no bike repairing experience I assumed that I'd need to take things apart before I could thread the chain back on.
 Once I calmed down I noticed that I could simply change gear to give me enough loose chain to work with to thread it back around.
 See, no reason to panic!

 After this, everything was plain sailing and I got to enjoy the scenery.